-5 Ways to Visit Petra from Tel Aviv
+5 Ways to Get from Tel Aviv to Petra

 If you want to make the most of your trip to Israel then one of the great options is to include a side trip from Tel Aviv to Petra, Jordan.
 This UNESCO site and “World Wonder” is close enough to visit on a day trip from Tel Aviv.
 There are a number of ways to reach Petra, Jordan from Tel Aviv.

 You can easily find a great day trip from Tel Aviv to Petra which includes flights between Tel Aviv Ben Gurion Airport to the new Ramon Airport near Eilat.
 Some tours from Tel Aviv to Petra do not include the half-hour flight which can be purchased separately.
 If you took a tour with a flight, you'll be picked up from the Ramon Airport to the border, then across the beautiful Jordanian desert all the way to Petra.
 After touring the Petra Archeological Park, you'll be taken back to Israel’s Ramon Airport and take the flight back to Tel Aviv.
 This is the best option if you don’t have a lot of time but still want to see Petra.